VACUUM Command

 Try Vela Sandbox

-PostgreSQL uses a multi-version concurrency control (MVCC) model: when a row is updated or deleted, the old version remains on disk as a "dead tuple" until it is no longer visible to any open transaction.
-VACUUM reclaims that space, making pages available for reuse.
-Without regular vacuuming, tables grow ("bloat") and performance degrades.
+PostgreSQL uses MVCC (multi-version concurrency control) to handle concurrent transactions: when a row is updated or deleted, the old version stays on disk as a “dead tuple” until no open transaction can see it.
+The VACUUM command reclaims that space, making it available for reuse.
+Without regular vacuuming, tables accumulate bloat and eventually face transaction ID wraparound—a critical condition that forces PostgreSQL into read-only mode.

 VACUUM orders;